amyrbrown/assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

    the MOOC format didn't work:
    only 5-10% of those who started with us finished, and the majority were people who already knew most of the material.
-   Both figures are in line with completion rates and learner demographics for other MOOCs, but are no less disappointing because of that.
+   Both figures are in line with completion rates and learner demographics for other MOOCs (Jordan2013), but are no less disappointing because of that.

 The biggest take-away from this round was the need come up with a scalable, sustainable model.